 This decision tree will help to give you an idea of whether you will need to install materials within your site.

-This is only intended to be used as a guide.
-New developments come in all different shapes and sizes and while we have tried to generalise for the most common development types, there will always be an exception to the rule.
+This is only intended to be used as a guide and does not factor in responsibilities if you have ordered open trench install or in-building cabling as an installation option.
 Once you have submitted your application, we will be able to confirm what work will be required for your specific site.

 If your development requires the installation of communal infrastructure inside the development boundary, then the designer from our service company will discuss with you what materials will be needed once the design has been completed.

-We will supply many of the materials you’ll need and in most instances those materials can be picked up from our service company depots.
-If that’s the case, it’s best to use a Hiab truck as our duct comes in drums or 6m lengths depending upon your requirements.
+We will supply many of the materials you’ll need and in most instances those materials can be picked up from our service company depots, unless you’ve opted to have us deliver the materials to you.
+If you’re picking them up though, it’s best to use a Hiab truck as our duct comes in large drums or 6m lengths, depending upon your requirements.

 It’s important you update your trench and building dates in your online account, so that we know when you are aiming to install the materials.
 We can usually have the materials ready within 1-2 weeks as long as the design is already completed.

-If your development has individual connections from the boundary to each premises, then you will need to lay a 20mm (minimum internal diameter) green lead-in pipe from the access point on the boundary to each dwelling prior to getting pre-built fibre or a broadband service.
+If your development has individual connections from the boundary to each premises, then you will need to lay a 20mm (minimum internal diameter) green lead-in pipe from the access point on the boundary to each dwelling prior to getting pre-built fibre or a connected service via your internet service provider.
 Our guide to lead-ins and trenching outlines what you need to do.